Want to learn more about the state of graphic design this year? We’ve got you covered.

 Interestingly, graphic design seems to be one of the most balanced industries when it comes to gender, with an almost 50/50 male-to-female ratio.

 - 49.8% of graphic designers are male

-While this shows that there are slightly more female graphic designers than males, the difference between them is just 0.4%.
-This is in stark contrast to many other professions, where the gender split is much more pronounced.
+While this shows that there are slightly more female graphic designers than males, the difference is just 0.4%.
+This starkly contrasts to many other professions, where the gender split is much more pronounced.

 For example, exhibit builders in the US overwhelmingly tend to be male (93%), while the vast majority of decorating consultants are female (91%).

 Graphic designer ages

 Most graphic designers in the US are over 30.
 According to the graphic design statistics: